benlynch1931/Makers-Journey/Week02.md

 &#x2718; "Unable to comment"
 - It's nice to know people struggle to find improvements as this mean I am not getting hindered too often and that I am progressing really well.

+### Response 2-4

+&#x2714; "Setup(ready to work, organized desktop), Good communication, looking ahead"
+- I will admit I take pride in my setup and how I lay out my windows.
+- I am not surprised that I was thinking ahead, it is a useful tool, but I will have to learn to switch it off at times.

+&#x2718; "N/A"
+- Another 'loss of words' almost.
+I shall start to self-reflect if I have time as an addition to the forms I send out.